The current Premier League managerial departure record in one season is 15, which happened during the 2017/18 campaign.

-Born in Portugual, the Wolves boss began his soccer career playing for Brazilian side Independente and third division Portuguese outfit UCRD Praiense.
+Born in Portugual, the former Wolves boss began his football career playing for Brazilian side Independente and third division Portuguese outfit UCRD Praiense.

 Lage began his coaching career as either youth or assistant coach at a number of clubs.
 These include Vitoria Setubal, Sheffield Wednesday, Swansea City and Benfica B before taking the head coach role at Benfica in 2019.